go-task/task/docs/docs/usage.md

 ### Internal includes

-Includes marked as internal will set all the tasks of the included file to be internal as well (See the [Internal Tasks](#internal-tasks) section below).
+Includes marked as internal will set all the tasks of the included file to be internal as well (see the [Internal tasks](#internal-tasks) section below).
 This is useful when including utility tasks that are not intended to be used directly by the user.

 ```yaml
 version: '3'